Arcesilas/motherfucking-static-generator/docs/plugins.md

 This motherfucking static generator has a motherfucking plugin system.
 Yeah.
 2 methods, 2 properties and 8 lines of code.
 No useless shit.

 **Convention > Configuration**:
-Considering a `FooPlugin`
+- Plugins name must be in kebab-case, with `php-plugin` prefix: `php-plugin-foo-bar-baz`. this must be the name of the directory in the `plugins/` folder
+- The plugin file must be in PascalCase, with `.php` suffix: `FooBarBaz.php`
-- The plugin must be `FooPlugin/FooPlugin.php` and placed in `plugins/` directory
+- The plugin class must be the same as the file (without prefix, and without a namespace): `FooBarBaz`
 - The plugin class must have a public method `getHooks(): array`

 Respect the conventions, or it breaks.
 As it should.

-To disable a plugin, just rename the directory, for instance: `_FooPlugin/FooPlugin.php` will not match and will not be loaded.
+To disable a plugin, just rename the directory, for instance: `_php-plugin-foo-bar-baz` will not match and therefore will not be loaded.

 ## Registration